 “This is an exciting development because it represents the ground-breaking work of hundreds of passionate people over more than a decade in multiple countries, all of whom want to protect communities from dengue, Zika, yellow fever, and other vector-borne diseases,” Oxitec CEO Grey Frandsen said in a statement.

-This week the state of Florida issued an Experimental Use Permit after seven state agencies unanimously approved the project.
-But it's taken over a decade to obtain that approval.
+The state of Florida issued an Experimental Use Permit in June 2020 after seven state agencies unanimously approved the project.
+But it took over a decade to obtain that approval.